-Gradient Adventure can provide a full guiding service to help you reach the summit whether summer or winter.
+Gradient Adventure will provide a full guiding service to help you reach the summit of Snowdon whether summer or winter.
 We only use local and knowledgeable qualified mountain leaders and mountain instructors.
+All guides carry full safety equipment to deal with any unforeseen circumstances.
 We can cater for individuals and groups alike and have organised charity events for up to 150 people.

 Although popular, an ascent should not be underestimated.
 As with any mountain, conditions can change rapidly, temperatures can drop below -10 and winds can be in excess of 100mph.
 It can be a real challenge, Sir Edmond Hilary even used it to train for the 1953 ascent of Everest!